pkaslikar04/terraform/README.md

->> terraform
+# Terraform

-1) Creating the project directory
+# Creating the project directory
 In a location of your choice, create a directory named 1-ec2-instance

-2) Create the following directory structure (where the .tf files are blank text files):
+# Create the following directory structure (where the .tf files are blank text files):

 1-ec2-instance/
     - providers.tf